 Marine order 504

-While many operators have already implemented measures for passenger safety, these requirements are now compulsory under the Marine Order 504 (Certificates of operation and operation requirements – national law) Amendment 2020 (PDF 290 KB)
+If you carry passengers on your domestic commercial vessel, you must meet passenger safety requirements under Marine Order 504 (Certificates of operation and operation requirements - national law) Amendment 2020.

-• Have a procedure in their safety management system (SMS) that provides an effective and verifiable means of passenger monitoring to ensure the master of the vessel is able to find out the number of passengers on board the vessel at any time.
+• have a procedure in your safety management system (SMS) that provides an effective and verifiable means of passenger monitoring to ensure the master of the vessel is able to find out the number of passengers on board the vessel at any time.

-• Have an emergency procedure in their SMS for responding to a situation where a passenger is unaccounted for.
+• have an emergency procedure in your SMS for responding to a situation where a passenger is unaccounted for.

 • at or around the time passengers embark and disembark the vessel at the start and end of a voyage, or at an intermediate stop, and